alanmmolina/alanmmolina.github.io/content/projects/lakeground/02-environment-management-with-uv.md

 uv run hello.py
 ```

-This executes the script within the managed environment—no need to manually activate the virtual environment.
+This executes the script within the managed environment - no need to manually activate the virtual environment.

 ## Working with `uv` workspaces